gmcgoldr/algo-app-dev/README.md

 ## Command line utilities

-The following command line utilities are isntalled with the package.
+The following command line utilities are installed with the package.
-They help streamline some common system tasks realting to algorand devleopment:
+They are used to work with a local private network and node daemons for development:

-- `aad-make-node`: this command can be used to setup a private, and private development node
+- `aad-make-node`: this command can be used to setup a private network
 - `aad-run-node`: this command can be used to start or stop node daemons

 ## Modules